PDF417/pdf417-android/README.md

 - _Pdf417MobiDemoCustomUI_ demonstrates advanced integration within custom scan activity.
 - _Pdf417MobiDirectAPIDemo_ demonstrates how to perform scanning of [Android Bitmaps](https://developer.android.com/reference/android/graphics/Bitmap.html)

+Source code of all demo apps is given to you to show you how to perform integration of _PDF417.mobi_ SDK into your app.
+You can use this source code and all resources as you wish.
+You can use demo apps as basis for creating your own app, or you can copy/paste code and/or resources from demo apps into your app and use them as you wish without even asking us for permission.

 _PDF417.mobi_ is supported on Android SDK version 10 (Android 2.3.3) or later.

 The library contains one activity: `Pdf417ScanActivity`.
 It is responsible for camera control and recognition.
 You can also create your own scanning UI - you just need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
 For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).